Skip to main content

 Usage

 Pytest will automatically find the plugin and use it when you run pytest.
-You can use the default prioritization heuristic, which runs tests that have shorter execution time first by passing the --rank option:
+You can run pytest-ranking with its default configuration, which runs faster tests first by passing the --rank option:

 pytest --rank

-You can configure the weights of different prioritization heuristics by passing the optional --rank-weight flag with formatted values:
+You can set the weights of different test prioritization heuristics by passing the optional --rank-weight flag with formatted values:

 pytest --rank --rank-weight=0-1-0